 One of the most beautiful attractions in Thailand is trekking along mountain villages north of Chiang Mai.
-Here you get acquainted with ancient Thai traditions, old living habits and you will experience the simple way of life.
-The mountainous north of Thailand is known for the picturesque villages where colorful tribes live with their own culture, clothing and rituals.
-This is an experience that belongs to the Thailand bucket list.
+Here you get acquainted with ancient Thai traditions, old living habits and you will experience a simple way of life.
+The colorful tribes have their own culture, clothing and rituals.
+If you go to Thailand this region should not be missed.

 The densely forested, mountainous area is crossed by wild rivers and rice fields and it is therefore an absolute must to wander on foot.
 From Chiang Mai tours are organized that take you to the villages.
 Most walking tours have a duration of around three to five days.
 You can go with a group, but there is also the possibility to discover the densely forested area with a private guide.
 You will walk through tropical forests, bushes, meadows and hills, ditches, tree roots and along small villages and colorful markets.

 As we said Chiang Mai is usually the starting point of most treks.
 Chang Mai is located in the north of Thailand, on the banks of the Mae Ping river.
 The city is becoming increasingly popular with tourists and is now, after Bangkok, the largest city in the country.
 Yet it has still retained the charming atmosphere of the past.
 Chiang Mai has many temples and is amazing to visit.